PabloJulianRial/employee-creator-frontend/README.md

 # Employee Creator Frontend

-A simple React + TypeScript application for viewing, adding, and editing employees.
+A simple React + TypeScript application for viewing, adding, deleting, and editing employees.
 It connects to a Scala backend with a MySQL database.

 ## Features